psidnell/ofexport/DOCUMENTATION.md

 ### Limitations ###

-Given that ofexport is using a completely undocumented and unsupported means of accessing the OmniFocus database, there are inevitably some shortcomings.
-The tool doesn't all the metadata you might expect from the OmniFocus database such as:
+Given that **ofexport** is using a completely undocumented and unsupported means of accessing the OmniFocus database, there are inevitably some shortcomings.
+The tool doesn't load all the metadata you might expect from the OmniFocus database such as:

 - Context Status (I don't know where it's in the database yet)
 - Notes/attachments (I'm not completely sure how these are encoded yet)